Product Spaces

 5.2 Projection Functions

 The component-structure of a product space naturally motivates an important class of functions.
-Consider, for example, the two-component product space X_{1} \times X_{2} and its decomposition into distinct replications of X_{1}, X_{1} \times X_{2} = \bigcup_{x_{2} \in X_{2}} X_{1} \times \{ x_{2} \}.
-If we ignore the x_{2} label the replications X_{1} \times \{ x_{2} \} become indistinguishable from each other, collapsing into a single copy of X_{1} (Figure 12).
-This collapse projects every element of the product set (x_{1}, x_{2}) \in X_{1} \times X_{2} to a component element x_{1} \in X_{1}.
+Consider, for instance, the two-component product space X_{1} \times X_{2} and its decomposition into distinct replications of X_{1}, X_{1} \times X_{2} = \bigcup_{x_{2} \in X_{2}} X_{1} \times \{ x_{2} \}.
+If we ignore the x_{2} label, then the replications X_{1} \times \{ x_{2} \} become indistinguishable from each other, collapsing into a single copy of X_{1} (Figure 12).
+This collapse projects every element of the product set (x_{1}, x_{2}) \in X_{1} \times X_{2} into a component element x_{1} \in X_{1}.

-At the same time we can decompose the product set into replications of X_{2}, X_{1} \times X_{2} = \bigcup_{x_{1} \in X_{1}} \{ x_{1} \} \times X_{2}.
+At the same time, we can decompose the product set into replications of X_{2}, X_{1} \times X_{2} = \bigcup_{x_{1} \in X_{1}} \{ x_{1} \} \times X_{2}.
 Ignoring the x_{1} label collapses the replications \{ x_{1} \} \times X_{2} onto each other, projecting every product element (x_{1}, x_{2}) \in X_{1} \times X_{2} to the component x_{2} \in X_{2}.

-More generally every product set is accompanied by surjective projection functions that map the entire product set into the individual component sets by ignoring the other components, \begin{alignat*}{6} \varpi_{i} :\; & \times_{i' = 1}^{I} X_{i'} & &\rightarrow& \; & X_{i} & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & x_{i} &. \end{alignat*}
+More generally, every product set defines a collection of surjective projection functions that map the entire product set into the individual component sets by ignoring the other components, \begin{alignat*}{6} \varpi_{i} :\; & \times_{i' = 1}^{I} X_{i'} & &\rightarrow& \; & X_{i} & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & x_{i} &. \end{alignat*}

 We can also construct more sophisticated multi-projection functions that return multiple component spaces at the same time.
-In particular given J < I component indices ( i_{1}, \ldots, i_{J} ) we can define a projection function that maps the product of all of the component sets into a product of just those selected component sets, \begin{alignat*}{6} \varpi_{i_{1}, \ldots, i_{J}} :\; & \times_{i' = 1}^{I} X_{i'} & &\rightarrow& \; & \times_{ i' \in ( i_{1}, \ldots, i_{J} ) } X_{i'} & \\ & (x_{1}, \ldots, x_{I}) & &\mapsto& & (x_{i}, x_{j}, x_{k}) &. \end{alignat*}
+In particular, given J < I component indices ( i_{1}, \ldots, i_{J} ) we can define a projection function that maps the joint set into any marginal set, \begin{alignat*}{6} \varpi_{i_{1}, \ldots, i_{J}} :\; & \times_{i' = 1}^{I} X_{i'} & &\rightarrow& \; & \times_{ i' \in ( i_{1}, \ldots, i_{J} ) } X_{i'} & \\ & (x_{1}, \ldots, x_{I}) & &\mapsto& & (x_{i}, x_{j}, x_{k}) &. \end{alignat*}

-Projection functions are particularly useful for succinctly expressing some of the more subtle product space behaviors.
-As we saw in the previous section every function with a product space input decomposes into component functions, \begin{alignat*}{6} f_{j} :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & Y_{j} & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & y_{j} = f_{j}(x_{1}, \ldots, x_{i}, \ldots, x_{I}) &. \end{alignat*} Those component functions, however, can be directly defined as the composition of f with each projection function on the output space, f_{j} = \varpi_{j} \circ f.
+Projection functions are particularly useful for succinctly expressing some of the more subtle product space behaviors that we have already discussed.
+As we saw in the previous section, for instance, every function with a product space input decomposes into component functions, \begin{alignat*}{6} f_{j} :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & Y_{j} & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & y_{j} = f_{j}(x_{1}, \ldots, x_{i}, \ldots, x_{I}) &. \end{alignat*} Those component functions can be directly defined as the composition of f with each of the projection functions on the output space, f_{j} = \varpi_{j} \circ f.

-Similarly the marginal sets that we introduced in Section 4 can also be defined as the outputs of various multi-projection functions.
-Even better every cross section set can be defined as a level set of a particular multi-projection function, \times_{i' = 1}^{I} X_{i'} \mid (x_{i_{1}}, \ldots, x_{i_{J}}) = \varpi_{i_{1}, \ldots, i_{J}}^{-1}(x_{i_{1}}, \ldots, x_{i_{J}})!
-In other words a cross section set can be interpreted as the subset of the joint set that projects to a particular element of a marginal set.
-This projection perspective not only clarifies how marginal and cross section sets are complementary to each other but also provides a more compact way of denoting these sets.
+Similarly, every cross section set can be defined as a level set of a particular multi-projection function, \times_{i' = 1}^{I} X_{i'} \mid (x_{i_{1}}, \ldots, x_{i_{J}}) = \varpi_{i_{1}, \ldots, i_{J}}^{-1}(x_{i_{1}}, \ldots, x_{i_{J}})!
+In other words, a cross section set can be interpreted as the subset of the joint set that projects to a particular element of a marginal set.
+This projection perspective not only clarifies how marginal and cross section sets are complementary to each other, but also provides a more compact way of denoting these sets.

 5.3 Partial Evaluation

-Fully evaluating a function on a product space requires the specification of an element in every component space.
-For example in order to evaluate the function f: X_{1} \times X_{2} \rightarrow Y we need to specify \tilde{x}_{1} \in X_{1} and \tilde{x}_{2} \in X_{2} to define the particular output element f(\tilde{x}_{1}, \tilde{x}_{2}) = y \in Y.
+Fully evaluating a function on a product space requires specifying an element in every component space.
+For instance, in order to evaluate the function f: X_{1} \times X_{2} \rightarrow Y, we need to specify both \tilde{x}_{1} \in X_{1} and \tilde{x}_{2} \in X_{2}, f(\tilde{x}_{1}, \tilde{x}_{2}) = y \in Y.

 Providing only one element leaves an empty slot in the input product set that we need to fill in order to complete the evaluation.
-For example f(\tilde{x}_{1}, x_{2}) still needs an element of X_{2} and f(x_{1}, \tilde{x}_{2}) still needs an element of X_{1}.
-That empty slot, however, defines a relationship between the missing input component set and the output set.
-In other words f(\tilde{x}_{1}, x_{2}) implicitly defines a function that maps elements of \{ \tilde{x}_{1} \} \times X_{2} to elements of Y. Similarly f(x_{1}, \tilde{x}_{2}) implicitly defines a function that maps elements of X_{1} \times \{ \tilde{x}_{2} \} to elements of Y.
+For example, f(\tilde{x}_{1}, x_{2}) is missing an an element of X_{2} and f(x_{1}, \tilde{x}_{2}) is missing an element of X_{1}.
+That empty slot, however, defines a relationship between the missing input and the output set.
+Specifically, f(\tilde{x}_{1}, x_{2}) implicitly defines a function that maps elements of \{ \tilde{x}_{1} \} \times X_{2} to elements of Y, while f(x_{1}, \tilde{x}_{2}) implicitly defines a function that maps elements of X_{1} \times \{ \tilde{x}_{2} \} to elements of Y.

-More generally specifying the component elements ( \tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}} ) reduces to the product set \times_{i' = 1}^{I} X_{i'} to the cross section set \times_{i' = 1}^{I} X_{i'} \mid (\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}).
-Likewise inputting those component elements into a function \begin{alignat*}{6} f :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & Y & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & y = f(x_{1}, \ldots, x_{i}, \ldots, x_{I}) & \end{alignat*} defines a new function that maps the remaining elements to an output element, \begin{alignat*}{6} f_{ \tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}} } :\; & \times_{i' = 1}^{I} X_{i'} \mid (\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}) & &\rightarrow& \; & Y & \\ & (x_{1}, \ldots, x_{i_{1} - 1}, x_{i_{1} + 1}, \ldots, & &\mapsto& & y = f(x_{1}, \ldots, x_{i_{1} - 1}, \tilde{x}_{i_{1}}, x_{i_{1} + 1}, \ldots, & \\ & \;\, x_{i_{J} - 1}, x_{i_{J} + 1}, \ldots, x_{I} \quad\quad) & &\mapsto& & \quad\quad\quad x_{i_{J} - 1}, \tilde{x}_{i_{J}}, x_{i_{J} + 1}, \ldots, x_{I} \quad\quad) &. \end{alignat*}
+More generally, specifying the component elements ( \tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}} ) reduces to the product set \times_{i' = 1}^{I} X_{i'} to the cross section set \times_{i' = 1}^{I} X_{i'} \mid (\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}).
+Likewise, inputting those component elements into a function \begin{alignat*}{6} f :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & Y & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & y = f(x_{1}, \ldots, x_{i}, \ldots, x_{I}) & \end{alignat*} defines a new function that maps the remaining elements to an output element, \begin{alignat*}{6} f_{ \tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}} } :\; & \times_{i' = 1}^{I} X_{i'} \mid (\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}) & &\rightarrow& \; & Y & \\ & (x_{1}, \ldots, x_{i_{1} - 1}, x_{i_{1} + 1}, \ldots, & &\mapsto& & y = f(x_{1}, \ldots, x_{i_{1} - 1}, \tilde{x}_{i_{1}}, x_{i_{1} + 1}, \ldots, & \\ & \;\, x_{i_{J} - 1}, x_{i_{J} + 1}, \ldots, x_{I} \quad\quad) & & & & \quad\quad\quad x_{i_{J} - 1}, \tilde{x}_{i_{J}}, x_{i_{J} + 1}, \ldots, x_{I} \quad\quad) &. \end{alignat*}

-This procedure is known as partial evaluation generally and Currying in the computer science literature particularly.
+This procedure is known as partial evaluation generally, and Currying in the computer science literature particularly.
 The mathematical notation for a partially evaluated function can vary quite a bit.
-Besides f_{\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}} it is not uncommon to see notation like f(\cdot \mid \tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}) where \cdot represents the remaining unbound variables or even notation that explicitly writes out all of the bound and unbound variables, f(x_{1}, \ldots, x_{i_{1} - 1}, \tilde{x}_{i_{1}}, x_{i_{1} + 1}, \ldots, x_{i_{J} - 1}, \tilde{x}_{i_{J}}, x_{i_{J} + 1}, \ldots, x_{I} ).
-While this latter notation is most direct it quickly becomes ungainly when working with more than a few components.
+Besides f_{\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}}, it is not uncommon to see notation like f(\cdot \mid \tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}), where \cdot represents the remaining unbound variables.
+One might also encounter notation that explicitly writes out all of the bound and unbound variables, f( x_{1}, \ldots, x_{i_{1} - 1}, \tilde{x}_{i_{1}}, x_{i_{1} + 1}, \ldots, x_{i_{J} - 1}, \tilde{x}_{i_{J}}, x_{i_{J} + 1}, \ldots, x_{I} ).
+While this latter notation is most direct, it quickly becomes ungainly when working with more than a few components.

-Like the sequential specification of product set elements the partial evaluation of functions is often taken for granted in practical applications.
+Like the sequential specification of product set elements, the partial evaluation of functions is often taken for granted in practical applications.
 Explicitly acknowledging it, however, can help us better understand less obvious constructions.

-For example consider a set X equipped with a binary addition operator \begin{alignat*}{6} + :\; & X \times X& &\rightarrow& \; & X & \\ & x_{1}, x_{2} & &\mapsto& & x_{1} + x_{2} &. \end{alignat*} Partially evaluating this function on the first input component effectively defines a function \begin{alignat*}{6} t_{\tilde{x}_{1}} :\; &X& &\rightarrow& \; & X & \\ & x_{2} & &\mapsto& & \tilde{x}_{1} + x_{2} & \end{alignat*} that translates each element of X by \tilde{x}_{1}.
-Consequently t_{\tilde{x}_{1}} is referred to as a translation operator.
+For example, consider a set X equipped with a binary addition operator \begin{alignat*}{6} + :\; & X \times X& &\rightarrow& \; & X & \\ & x_{1}, x_{2} & &\mapsto& & x_{1} + x_{2} &. \end{alignat*} Partially evaluating this function on the first input component effectively defines a function \begin{alignat*}{6} t_{\tilde{x}_{1}} :\; &X& &\rightarrow& \; & X & \\ & x_{2} & &\mapsto& & \tilde{x}_{1} + x_{2} &. \end{alignat*} This new function translates each element of X by \tilde{x}_{1}.
+Unsurprisingly, t_{\tilde{x}_{1}} is referred to as a translation operator.

-Similarly if we have a set X equipped with a binary multiplication operator \begin{alignat*}{6} \cdot :\; & X \times X& &\rightarrow& \; & X & \\ & x_{1}, x_{2} & &\mapsto& & x_{1} \cdot x_{2} & \end{alignat*} then partial evaluation effectively defines a function \begin{alignat*}{6} s_{\tilde{x}_{1}} :\; &X& &\rightarrow& \; & X & \\ & x_{2} & &\mapsto& & \tilde{x}_{1} \cdot x_{2} & \end{alignat*} that scales each element of X by \tilde{x}_{1}.
-Fittingly s_{\tilde{x}_{1}} is often referred to as a scaling operator.
+Similarly, if we have a set X equipped with a binary multiplication operator \begin{alignat*}{6} \cdot :\; & X \times X& &\rightarrow& \; & X & \\ & x_{1}, x_{2} & &\mapsto& & x_{1} \cdot x_{2} & \end{alignat*} then partial evaluation effectively defines a function \begin{alignat*}{6} s_{\tilde{x}_{1}} :\; &X& &\rightarrow& \; & X & \\ & x_{2} & &\mapsto& & \tilde{x}_{1} \cdot x_{2} &. \end{alignat*} This new function scales each element of X by \tilde{x}_{1}.
+Fittingly, s_{\tilde{x}_{1}} is often referred to as a scaling operator.

 6 Conclusion

-When working with more than a few component spaces some of the details of the formal construction of product spaces – such as the sequential specification of product elements, projections, and partial evaluations – require some less-than-elegant notation.
-That said this awkwardness is not due to any conceptual complexity so much as the difficulty in enumerating all of the ways that we can select from a general collection of component spaces.
+When working with more than a few component spaces, some of the details of the formal construction of product spaces – such as the sequential specification of product elements, projections, and partial evaluations – require some less-than-elegant notation.
+That said, this awkwardness is not due to any conceptual complexity so much as the difficulty in enumerating all of the ways that we can select from a general collection of component spaces.

 Acknowledgements